I suspect that health insurance confusion is worse than filling out taxes. That’s what I feel when I speak to people about health insurance.

-You can enroll in a new plan during this period.
-If you do, your new plan will be effective January 1, 2018.
+As discussed, you can enroll in a new plan during the period of November 7 to December 15th.
+If you do, your new plan will be effective January 1 of the ensuing year.
 This is the only time you can enroll unless you qualify for a special enrollment period.

 You may be eligible for a special enrollment period if you have experienced a qualifying change.
 This special enrollment period provides year-round enrollment.
 A qualifying change includes: